Pill by mouth: tablets and cats

-If you need to give a pill or tablet orally check the dosage carefully.
+If you are giving tablets to a cat orally, check the dosage carefully.
 Some tablets are given whole, others as halves or quarters.
 If they need to be divided look to see if they have been ‘scored’ and try snapping one to see if this actually works.
 If not, you may need a pill cutter (there are special cutters available at all good online pet drugs suppliers)!

 If you have to administer the tablets orally, it is possible, it just requires a bit of planning.
 And the more you do it, the better you’ll get.